-You can change your 2020 entry so you can use it in the 2021 edition if you do so in writing before 12.00 pm on May 15th 2020.
+You can cancel your entry in writing before 12.00 pm on August 15th 2021.
 After that date, if you can’t participate you can request (by email) to be sent the race pack.
 Shipping costs to be covered by the athlete.

 The regulations also state “The race number and chip are strictly personal and not transferable to third parties, under penalty of immediate disqualification.”

 17. Can you change your jersey size ahead of the event?

 Yes – you can change the size of the jersey you asked for during registration by sending an email with the request to email@example.com before 15 August 2021.
 They cannot guarantee they will have the new size you want.

 18. What’s the best way to get to Bormio?